×

 • Slovak is spoken as a national language in: Slovakia, Vojvodina, Serbia.

 You will also get to know the continents where Turkish and Slovak speaking countries lie.
-Based on the number of people that speak these languages, the position of Turkish language is 19 and position of Slovak language is not available.
+Based on the number of people that speak these languages, the position of Turkish language is 19 and position of Slovak language is 27.
 Find all the information about these languages on Turkish and Slovak.

 Turkish and Slovak Language History